 QI – Qualified Intermediary

 Pursuant to the QI agreement and in accordance with the double taxation treaty between your country of tax residence and the United States (US Income Tax Treaties from A to Z), you can seek to benefit from the treaty in terms of US withholding tax levied on certain income (e.g., interest, dividends) from a US source.
-Instructions and official IRS forms concerning the “Limitation of Benefits” of double taxation treaties with the United States are available below.
+If the beneficial owner is an entity, it will also have to meet the limitations of benefits stated in the said treaty and summarized by the IRS in its Tax treaties tables (Table 4).
+Instructions and official IRS forms needed to request the application of a double taxation treatyies with the United States are available below.

 Please note that you must determine for yourself whether you meet the conditions required to apply for the tax benefits set out in the double taxation treaty.